shreyansh424singh/COL380_A1/readme.txt

 Approach 4:

-Idea: 		Optimised the previous approach using OpenMP, omp parallel for is used which makes the outer loop run parallelly, in this method task assigned to threads is
+Idea: 		Optimised the previous approach using OpenMP, omp parallel for is used which makes the outer loop run parallelly, in this method task assigned to threads is managed by OpenMP.
 Why attempted: 	This method runs the parallelly using multithreading, which reudces the time as compared to sequential execution.
 Time Taken: 	16 milliseconds
 Results: 	1.75 times speedup.
+Drawback:	Diving of tasks among threads is handled by OpenMP, thus not very efficient.

 Approach 5: